theodedeken/interview-toolkit/README.md

 ##### `\covphone`
 Used in the `covdetails` environment to add a phone number to your details.

-## Resume and cover letter generators
+## Configuration files for the generators
-To optimize the process of making cover letters and resumes for potential jobs I wrote some quick and dirty python script to generate then for me from a yml file.
+To optimize the process of making cover letters and resumes for potential jobs I wrote a script to generate then for me from a yml file.
 This way content is separated from styling and structure.

 ### Resume yml structure
 ```yml